MaximusPrime77/SereneMix/README.md

 <br>

-**SereneMix** is a lightweight, premium-looking, and borderless ambient sound mixer application for the Windows Desktop.
-Inspired by Microsoft Store's Ambie app, it allows you to play multiple relaxing sounds simultaneously, adjust their individual volume levels, save custom mixes, set a sleep timer, and customize titles and cover art.
+**SereneMix** is a lid by Microsoft Store's Ambie app, it allows you to play multiple relaxing sounds simultaneously, adjust their individual volume levels, save custom mixes, set a sleep timer, and customize titles and cover art.

 It features a real-time directory watcher, allowing you to drop new audio files (.mp3, .wav, .ogg, .flac, .m4a) directly into your local sounds folder and listen to them instantly without restarting the app.